-- Completing multi-year near-shore habitat assessment - Launching groundbreaking study of marine snow as an oil transporter - Advocating for a strengthening of oil spill prevention and response regulations - Increasing public outreach efforts through new, local advertising, exhibits and expanding audiences for its newsletter, website, and social media - Expanding Geographic Response Information Database (GRID) in scope and accessibility - Working with regulators to maintain a robust Vessels of Opportunity program - Upgrading the Cook Inlet Ice Monitoring Camera Network with modern video technology
+- · Completing multi-year near-shore habitat assessment - Launching groundbreaking study of marine snow as an oil transporter - · Advocating for a strengthening of oil spill prevention and response regulations - Increasing public outreach efforts through new, local advertising, exhibits and expanding audiences for its newsletter, website, and social media - Expanding Geographic Response Information Database (GRID) in scope and accessibility - Working with regulators to maintain a robust Vessels of Opportunity program

 Since its inception, CIRCAC has formed and strengthened partnerships and encouraged consensus decision-making.
-Through this process, CIRCAC brings a group of stakeholders together to create environmental monitoring and oil spill prevention programs to promote safe production and transportation of oil in Cook Inlet.
+Through this process, CIRCAC brings a varied group of stakeholders together to create environmental monitoring and oil spill prevention programs to promote safe production and transportation of oil in Cook Inlet.